lcrmorin/Feature_Engineering/README.md

 # Simple Feature engineering - (rows-wise)

 - Gbdt models are very performant on their owns, so they should be able to learn complex patterns.
 However they are usually limited on the amount of features they can consider at once.
 Typically a tree with max depht = 3 will only have 7-8 splits.
 So it will have a hard time learning patterns that involves more than that features.
 If you have hints that, for exemple, average of all features might play a role, you are better using it directly.
 Performanc gain will usually be limited but efficience / explainability of the model might greatly increase.
 - If you are really chasing small bits of performance, the way to go is to define a list of aggreation function and subcategories of columns.
 So that you can get an exhaustive approach of building each features for each groups of columns.

+# Complex Feature engineering - (multiple columns)

+- PCA helps in the same fashion: it can extracts complex information from a lot of noisy columns.
+The big risk is that it works in an unsupervised manner: it might drop on-dominant but informative features.
+Most of the times you shouldn't drop the original columns and just append principal components to the original datasets.
+(Also don't forget scaling)

+# Complex Feature engineering - (multiple rows)

+- This is the most important candidates to improve your model.
+It is quite unlikely that your instances are independant.
+So you want to performance operations that will share some informations betweens rows.
+-